Polynomial-time quantum algorithm for solving the hidden subgroup problem: The poly( )-unique shortest vector problem

-As shown in Ref.~\cite{regev}, the dihedral HSP can be reduced to the case where the subgroup is of the form $K=\{(0,0),(1,l)\}$.
-A function $f$ is defined to hide the subgroup $K$ by mapping $K$ to a constant~(say $0$), and each of the other $N-1$ cosets of $K$ to a distinct integer.
-The dihedral group $D_{N}$ has exponential number~(in $\log N$) of subgroups of order two, and is infeasible to solve by classical algorithms.
-While the dihedral HSP has the same structure as that of the Simon's problem in our algorithm.
-And the state of the hidden subgroup $K$ can be obtained by applying our algorithm in the same way as that of in solving the Simon's problem with runtime $O\left( \log N\right) $.
-The constant $l$ can be determined with high probability by measuring the state of the hidden subgroup $K$, and solving the dihedral coset problem, thus obtaining the solution to the poly$ (n)$-unique SVP.
+In the dihedral HSP, a function $f$ is defined to hide the subgroup $K$ by mapping $K$ to a constant~(say $0$), and each of the other $N-1$ cosets of $ K $ to a distinct integer.
+The dihedral group $D_{N}$ has exponential number~(in $\log N$) of cosets of order two, and is infeasible to solve by classical algorithms.
+While the dihedral HSP has the same structure as that of Simon's problem in our algorithm, i.e. each set contains two elements and is mapped to a distinct integer.
+Therefore the state $|K\rangle =\frac{1}{ \sqrt{2}}\left( |0\rangle |0\rangle \!+\!|1\rangle |\!l\rangle \right) $ of the hidden subgroup $K$ can be obtained with runtime $O\left( \log N\right) $ by applying our algorithm in the same way as that of in solving Simon's problem in the main text.
+The constant $l$ can be determined with high probability by measuring the state $|K\rangle $, and solving the dihedral coset problem, thus obtaining the solution to the poly$(n)$-unique SVP.